harivign/Animal-ds3-for-pandas-practice/README.md

 Getting Started 🚀
 Load the dataset using your favorite tools like Pandas or Excel.

-Dive into analysis, visualization, or building ML models.
+Dive into analysis, visualization and building ML models.